Child ticket for 4-13 year olds

 For other questions about the product, please contact [email protected]

-Combine tickets to these amazing sights with this combo-tickets.
+Combine your tickets to enjoy these amazing sights with our combo ticket offer.
 Visit the gardens of Keukenhof at your own pace and cruise through the canals of Amsterdam with LOVERS Canal Cruises.
-It's a real Dutch spring time experience!
+It's a real Dutch springtime experience!

 The Keukenhof Gardens in the Netherlands are world-famous and the largest flower gardens in all of Europe.
 They are located near the town of Lisse, only 40 kilometres from Amsterdam.
 The doors to the garden are opened from mid-March to mid-May, when the more than seven million flowers at the spring gardens attract visitors from all over the world.